SharePoint/sp-dev-docs/docs/solution-guidance/search-solutions-in-sharepoint-2013-and-sharepoint-online.md

 ### Search query REST service

 The Search query REST service supports both HTTP **POST** and **GET** requests.
-When you make a call to the Search REST service, you specify query parameters with the request and search uses these query parameters to construct the search query.
+When you make a call to the Search REST service, you specify query parameters with the request, and search uses these query parameters to construct the search query.
 With a **GET** request, you specify the query parameters in the URL.
 For **POST** requests, you pass the query parameters in the body in JavaScript Object Notation (JSON) format.

 **JSON GET and POST requests**